panther-labs/panther/docs/gitbook/enterprise/snowflake.md

 ```
 Then click the `Save` button.

-Update the `SecretsManagerARN` attribute with the ARN of the secret in the `master.yml` CloudFormation template or
+If using a pre-packaged deployment then pdate the `SecretsManagerARN` attribute with the ARN of the secret in
- the `panther_config.yml` if deploying from source.
+the CloudFormation template inputs or in the `panther_config.yml` file if deploying from source.

-Next deploy Panther, either from the `master.yml` CloudFormation template or doing `mage deploy` if from source.
+Next deploy Panther.
+If using a pre-packaged deployment use CloudFormation, if from source doing `mage deploy`

 The configuration can be tested from the [Data Explorer](./data-analytics/data-explorer.md).
-Run some same queries over table that you know have data
+Run some same queries over a
-(check via Snowflake console).
+table that you know has data (check via Snowflake console).

 To rotate secrets, create a NEW read-only user as above and follow the configuration steps above, replacing the old
 user with the new user.
 Wait one hour before deleting/disabling the the old user.